THE STRUCTURE AND FUNCTION OF NEURONS

 ACTION POTENTIAL: An active neuron +30 millivolts. •

 SYNAPSE: Synapse is also known as a neuronal junction, as it connects two neurons.
-They are the site of transmitting electric nerve impulses or chemical signals between the two neurons.
+They are the sites of transmission of electrical nerve impulses or chemical signals between neurons.
 It contains a small gap that separates neurons.
 It is the chemical junction between the terminal of one neuron and the dendrites of another neuron.
-Neurotransmitters are released from synaptic vesicles into the synaptic cleft where they can interact with neurotransmitter receptors on the target cell.
-The receptor determines the neurotransmitter's effect on the target cell it binds
+Neurotransmitters are released from synaptic vesicles into the synaptic cleft, where they can interact with neurotransmitter receptors on the target cell.
+The receptor determines the neurotransmitter's effect on the target cell it binds.

 VESICLES: Inside the axon terminal of a neuron are many synaptic vesicles.
 These are membrane-bound spheres filled with neurotransmitter molecules.
 There is a small gap between the axon terminal of the presynaptic neuron and the membrane of the postsynaptic cell, and this gap is called the synaptic cleft.